tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/内容审核接口/音频审核/提交音频审核任务_intl_en.md

 ## Feature Description

 This API is used to submit an audio moderation job.
 The audio moderation feature is async.
-You can submit a job to moderate your audio files, and then use the [audio moderation job querying API](https://intl.cloud.tencent.com/document/product/436/48263) or [audio moderation callback API](https://intl.cloud.tencent.com/document/product/436/48264) to query the moderation results.
+You can submit a job to moderate your audio files, and then use the API for [Querying Audio Moderation Job Result](https://intl.cloud.tencent.com/document/product/436/48263) or [Audio Moderation Callback Content](https://intl.cloud.tencent.com/document/product/436/48264) to query the moderation results.

-The API can:
+The API supports the following operations:
 >?
 > - Moderate audio files stored in COS.
 > - Moderate audios at URLs of a third-party cloud storage vendor.
 >
 - Automatically detect audio files and recognize non-compliant content in ASR and sexy moaning dimensions based on the deep learning technology.
-- Get the detection results by setting the callback address `Callback` or calling the [audio moderation job result querying API](https://intl.cloud.tencent.com/document/product/1045/48267).
+- Get the detection results by setting the callback address `Callback` or calling the API for [Querying Audio Moderation Job Result](https://intl.cloud.tencent.com/document/product/1045/48267).
 - Recognize various non-compliant scenes, including pornographic, illegal, and adverting information.
 <span id=1></span>
 - Customize moderation policies based on different business scenarios.